ECP-WarpX/WarpX/Docs/source/theory/multiphysics/ionization.rst

 Empirical Extension to Over-the-Barrier Regime for Hydrogen
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For hydrogen, WarpX offers the modified empirical ADK extension to the Over-the-Barrier (OTB) published in :cite:t:`mpion-zhang_empirical_2014` Eq.
-(8) (note that there should not be a minus sign).
+(8) (note there is a typo in the paper and there should not be a minus sign in Eq.
+8).

 .. math::